🌈 heal.lgbt

 — Bessel van der Kolk, “The Body Keeps the Score”

 The good news: It is possible to heal trauma and triggers!
-We know a lot more about it than we did even ten years ago, and new tools are opening up possibilities foe deep healing.
+We know a lot more about it than we did even ten years ago, and new tools are opening up possibilities for deep healing.

 The bad news: It’s a long and sometimes bumpy journey.
 Everyone’s path through healing trauma is different.
 Some people have a history of traumas with a lowercase t.
 Some have Traumas with a capital T. A few lowercase-t traumas spread out throughout childhood can be more debilitating than one capital-T trauma.
 It’s possible to heal many kinds of trauma.